 Starting in 1853, the French system had about 20 major categories, and in 1904 these were divided into more than 90 smaller categories.
-The Belgian system was similar, with fewer categories.
-In both cases, the classification assigned to a patent is clearly shown on the granted patent specification.
+In our period the classification assigned to a patent was clearly shown on the granted patent specification.

-German, Austrian, Scandinavian, and Dutch systems

-The German patent system launches in 1877-78 with 89 categories, numbered alphabetically by their titles.
+German, Austrian, Scandinavian, and Dutch systems The German patent system launched in 1877-78 with 89 categories, numbered alphabetically by their titles.
 It becomes more elaborated and detailed over time.
-Class 77, Sport, was the usual category for aeronautics in the 19th century.
-Class 77 was then subdivided and the usual category for aeronautics is then 77 group h.
-Nearly identical systems were adopted in Austria, Denmark, Norway, Finland, and eventually in the Netherlands.
-In all these class 77 is the main aeronautics category.
+Class 77, Sport, was the main category for aeronautics in the 19th century.
+Class 77 was then subdivided and aeronautics went into 77 group h.

+Nearly identical systems were adopted in Austria, Denmark, Norway, Finland, and eventually in the Netherlands, usually with some delay.